Generalization of graph network inferences in higher-order graphical models: Introduction

-To study the performance of our method, we perform experiments on two artificial datasets where we can calculate ground truth, and compare performance to BP: Gaussian Graphical Models (GGM) and a small binary spin-glass system with third-order interactions.
+To study the performance of RF-GNNs, we run numerical experiments on two artificial datasets where we can calculate ground truth: Gaussian Graphical Models (GGM) and a small binary spin-glass system with third-order interactions.
 GGMs only have pairwise interactions, but the ground truth marginals can easily be computed without message-passing for very large graphs.
-The graph size is kept under 15 for the binary spin-glass dataset for exact calculation of marginal probabilities by enumeration \cite{Yoon.Pitkow.2018}.
-In addition, we construct a dataset of continuous PGMs with pairwise and third-order interactions.
-Since closed-form marginals do not exist for this interesting model class, we train our model to predict univariate statistics calculated by Markov Chain Monte Carlo (MCMC) sampling.
+In addition, we construct a dataset of more complex continuous PGMs with pairwise and third-order interactions.
+Since closed-form marginals do not exist for this interesting model class, we train an RF-GNN to predict univariate statistics estimated by Markov Chain Monte Carlo (MCMC) sampling.
+We also test the performance of the RF-GNN on a Low-Density Parity-Check (LDPC) decoding dataset with a very loopy factor graph as a real-world example and compare with previous methods.

-Our experiments show that the learnt algorithm has better performance than BP on an in-distribution test dataset, even when excluding those graphs on which BP dynamics don't converge.
+Our experiments show that a trained RF-GNN has better performance than BP on an in-distribution test dataset, even when restricting the comparison to only those graphs for which BP dynamics converge.
 We also show that our model generalizes reliably out of distribution to probabilistic graphical models of different sizes than the training set.
-By looking at the error distribution for two graph metrics---average shortest path length and cluster coefficient---we find that our method outperforms BP particularly well on graphs with small average shortest path length and large cluster coefficients, which are the properties of many real world graphs \cite{watts1998collective}.
-This suggests there is potential for using our model as an approximation inference method on real-world PGMs with higher-order interactions.
+By looking at how the error distribution depends on two graph metrics---average shortest path length and cluster coefficient---we find that an RF-GNN outperforms BP particularly well on graphs with small average shortest path length and large cluster coefficients, which are common properties of many real world graphs \cite{watts1998collective}.
+This suggests there is potential for using an RF-GNN as an approximation inference method on real-world PGMs with higher-order interactions.